 Wanda Maximoff and Vision made up one of the stranger romantic pairings in the Marvel Cinematic universe, both because of actors Elizabeth Olsen and Paul Bettany’s age difference (not that that’s stopped Hollywood before) and because, well, Vision was an android.
 Still, their love was one of the central tensions of Avengers: Infinity War: Wanda and the other Avengers risked the fate of the entire universe by keeping Vision alive rather than destroying the Mind Stone inside Vision’s head to keep it from Thanos.

-Whatever happens in the show, it will likely tie into the films: Olsen is also set to appear in the Doctor Strange sequel, Multiverse of Madness, due in 2021.
+It looks like the MCU’s strangest relationship is getting a properly strange shows, which is good news.
+Marvel’s TV shows would be rather dull if they all just mimicked the movies in tone.
+Whatever happens in the series, it will likely tie into the films: Olsen is also set to appear in the Doctor Strange sequel, Multiverse of Madness, due in 2021.